ifood/ifood-frontend-test/README.md

 ## 💻 Description

 Project created using Create React App with TypeScript template.
 To manage states I used Context API.
-Prettier and Lint was configured to mantain the code pattern.
+Prettier and Lint were configured to mantain the code pattern.

+Application tests was made with React Testing library and jest-axe to test web components acessibility.

 ## 📚 Libraries